anadynamics/ANA2/scripts/config.md

 ```
 NDD_particles_per_residue
 ```
  Number of particles used to represent each residue.
 ANA currently support these levels of coarse grain: 0: Full atom.
 NOT YET SUPPORTED.
-1: 1 particle per residue.
-Alpha carbon representation.
+1: 1 particle per residue (alpha carbon representation).
 6: 6 particles per residue: N;CA;C;O;CB;R (side-chain center of mass).
 Gly and ALA only have 4 and 5 particles respectively.
+Be sure to check your PDB is properly formatted and atoms are properly ordered.
+First the heavy atoms starting with N and then the hydrogens starting with H.
  * Default: **1**
 ```
 NDD_frequences_scaling